ngageoint/sarpy/README.md

 optional dependency will generate an error **at run time** with accompanying message indicating the missing optional dependency.

-- Use from Python 2.7 requires the `typing` package.

 - Support for reading single look complex data from certain sources which provide data in hdf5 format require the `h5py` package, this includes Cosmo-Skymed, ICEYE, and NISAR data.